olivierchaput/HIBP_Breach_Checker/readme.md

   When prompted, paste API key from HIBP

+****
- **** If you write down the wrong API key, you have to manually adjust it in the config.py file
+- If you write down the wrong API key, you have to manually adjust it in the config.py file
+- Unfortunately rate limiting on the API is throttled to 1 call each 1.5 seconds